Automatic Severity Classification of Dysarthric speech by using Self-supervised Model with Multi-task Learning: Experiments

 \subsection{Baselines}

-For traditional features, we use (1) paralinguistic features, (2) linguistic features, and (3) their combination.
-As for paralinguistic features, we extract \textbf{eGeMAPS} feature set with the openSMILE toolkit \cite{eyben2010opensmile}.
+For baseline features, we use (1) eGeMAPS features, (2) hand-crafted features, and (3) their combination.
+First of all, we extract \textbf{eGeMAPS} feature set with the openSMILE toolkit \cite{eyben2010opensmile}.
 Consisting of 25 low-level descriptors (LLDs) with 88 features, eGeMaps is a basic standard acoustic parameter set designed to capture various aspects of speech, including frequency-, energy-, spectral-, and temporal-related features.
-We also extract \textbf{linguistic features} used from the previous studies \cite{yeo2021automatic, yeo2022cross}.
+We also extract \textbf{hand-crafted features} used from the previous studies \cite{yeo2021automatic, yeo2022cross}.
 The feature list was proposed to capture the common symptoms of dysarthria at different speech dimensions, such as voice quality, pronunciation (phoneme correctness, vowel distortion), and prosody (speech rate, pitch, loudness, rhythm).
 For the \textbf{combined feature set}, we simply concatenate the two feature lists.

-Regarding classification, we apply three classifiers that showed successful results for dysarthria severity classification \cite{hernandez2020prosody, yeo2021automatic, yeo2022cross}: support vector machine (SVM), multi-layer perceptron (MLP), and XGBoost.
+Regarding classification, we apply three classifiers that showed successful results for dysarthria severity classification \cite{yeo2021automatic, hernandez2020prosody, yeo2022cross}: support vector machine (SVM), multi-layer perceptron (MLP), and XGBoost.
 The hyperparameters of the classifiers are optimized using grid search on the validation set.
 We optimize SVM with a radial basis kernel function in terms of $C$ and $\gamma$, by grid-searching both parameters between $10^{-4}$ and $10^4$.
 As for MLP, the best number of hidden layers, activation function, optimizer, and learning rate are searched.
 The number of hidden layers is checked between 1 and 10, activation function among tanh, relu, logistic, identity function, optimizer between Adam and SGD, and learning rate between $10^{-4}$ and $10^{-1}$.
 For XGBoost, we tested maximum depth between $3$ and $5$.
-To validate the effectiveness of multi-task learning, we also conduct a single-training (\textbf{STL}) experiment, where the self-supervised model is fine-tuned without an auxiliary ASR task.
-All the hyperparameter settings are the same as our proposed method, but different in setting $\alpha$ as $0$, to use only the classification loss $\mathcal{L}_\texttt{CE}$ for training.
+To validate the effectiveness of multi-task learning (proposed; MTL), we also conduct a single-task learning (\textbf{STL}) experiment, where the self-supervised model is fine-tuned without an auxiliary ASR task: hyperparameter settings are the same as MTL, only different in setting $\alpha$ as $0$, to use only the classification loss $\mathcal{L}_\texttt{CE}$ for training.